Going to Arizona? Don’t miss visiting the quaint towns of Jerome & Cottonwood

 Last on our stop in the Anthem-Jerome-Anthem journey was Historic Old Town Cottonwood.
 This town of 6,000 boasts multiple restaurants from Mexican, burgers, multiple Italian joints, as well as Asian and burgers.
 I’d break one of my own rules about trying new places and opt for a repeat at Pizzeria Bocce Patio Bar.
 The salad served with ravioli and a creamy pesto dressing was delectable.
 The other adults opted for Margherita and Funghi pizzas and side salads while the self-entertaining kids chose plain cheese pizza.
 This is a town that calls for strolling and savoring with places to stay, hiking nearby and again, so many food choices!

-Don’t let yourself stayed tied to metropolitan Phoenix, get out into the small towns and see what the wild west looks like in the 21st century.Don’t tie yourself to metropolitan #Phoenix, visit the small towns & see what the 21st… Click To Tweet
+Don’t let yourself stayed tied to metropolitan Phoenix, get out into the small towns and see what the wild west looks like in the 21st century.Don’t tie yourself to metropolitan #Phoenix, visit the small towns & see what the 21st century wild west looks like.
+Click To Tweet